computational-psychology/stimupy/docs/getting_started/installation.md

 ## Dependencies
-Dependencies should be automatically install (at least using `pip`).
+Dependencies should be automatically installed (at least using `pip`).
 `stimupy`s required dependencies are:
 - numpy
 - scipy
 - matplotlib
+- Pillow
+- pandas